 The PI (and site Project Members) must use the RGS to create, complete and submit the relevant governance forms to the WA Health RG Office affiliated with the WA Health site:

 If the ethical approval is performed outside WA, the non-WA CPI should use RGS to submit the approved WASM (in the 'active' section of Forms & Documents tab) along with the uploaded approved HREA (pdf) and supporting documents to the relevant WA RG Office.
 This can occur independently of the PI creating and submitting the SSA or Access Request forms.

-The CPI must ensure that site authorisation is in place prior to the commencement of the project at a participating site using either Online Forms for QLD, SA or VIC or REGIS for ACT or NSW or Research GEMS for SA.
+The CPI must ensure that site authorisation is in place prior to the commencement of the project at a participating site using either ERM for QLD or VIC or REGIS for ACT or NSW or Research GEMS for SA.

 NMA is not retrospective; projects that already have ethics approval must remain under their approving HREC and apply the conditions of approval that were applied by the reviewing HREC.
 However, in accordance with the Standard Principles for Operation additional sites from newly joined jurisdictions may be added to projects approved under the NMA process, by way of amendments.